 There are three types of finance for businesses.
 Each method of funding your business’s start-up or growth comes with unique advantages, drawbacks, requirements and structures.
 They are:

 - Internal funding

 - Equity financing

-Let’s discover the nature of each type and their pros and cons.
+Let’s discover the nature of each type and its pros and cons.

 1) Internal funding

-Internal funding is a type of finance which basically relies on your own savings, assets, and capital to inject necessary funds into a business venture.
+Internal funding is a type of finance that basically relies on your own savings, assets, and capital to inject necessary funds into a business venture.